GameRuiner/Indian-Traffic-Violation-Insights/README.md

 Data pipeline using Apache Airflow to extract, transform, and load (ETL) traffic violation data into an AWS S3-based data lake.
 The pipeline is orchestrated with Airflow, running in a Dockerized environment.

-### Data flow
+### 📈 Data flow

-1. Input: A CSV file (Indian_Traffic_Violations.csv) stored in Airflow’s DAG directory.
+1. Input: dataset is downloaded from Kaggle using kagglehub.
 2. Processing: Airflow DAG executes three tasks:
-    - extract_data: Reads the file and saves it as an intermediate CSV.
+    - extract_data: Reads the raw CSV and saves a filtered copy for the previous month
-    - transform_data: Cleans the data by removing duplicates and NaNs.
+    - transform_data: Cleans the data by removing duplicates and missing values.
-    - upload_to_s3: Uploads the final processed file to AWS S3.
+    - upload_to_s3: Uploads the processed file to an S3 bucket with a dynamic path based on year/month.
-3. Output: The cleaned data is stored in the raw/traffic_violations.csv path in an S3 bucket.
+3. Output: The cleaned dataset is uploaded to an S3 bucket using a structured path.

+### 📅 Scheduling

+- The DAG runs monthly (@monthly), always processing data for the previous calendar month.

 ### Airflow DAG